DealDash is an auction website, similar to eBay, where you can bid on everything from iPhones to coffee tables and even a plot land in Scotland!

 Daily Winning Limits

-Sometimes the website has Daily Winning Limits where each bidder is only able to win a maximum of 5 auctions a day.
+Sometimes the website has Daily Winning Limits, where each bidder is only able to win a maximum of 5 auctions per day.
 When a bidder wins their 5 items, they will be unable to enter any more auctions for that day.
-This means that there’s less competition for bidders who still haven’t hit their limit.
+This means there’s less competition for bidders who still haven’t hit their limit.

 Mystery Auctions

-The site sometimes has mystery auctions where the item is revealed 5 minutes before the auction begins and you can’t book a BidBuddy before that.
-So there tends to be less competition in these auctions.
+The site sometimes has mystery auctions where the item is revealed 5 minutes before the auction begins, and you can’t book a BidBuddy before that.
+This tends to result in less competition in these auctions.
 These mystery auctions are marked with a question mark.

 Is DealDash Legit or a Scam?